m-holger/qpdf/notes/notes.md

 local branch `members`

-### Reconsider result unpacking in range based for loop over maps
+### Use result unpacking in range based for loop over maps

-i.e. consider using
+i.e. use

 ```cpp
 for (auto const& [key, value]: oh.dItems()){
     // ...
 }
 ```
 When I looked at this last time it had a noticeable negative performance impact.
-On Clang-15, using it in QPDFWriter::enqueueObject actually had a tiny but statistically significant performance improvement.
+On Clang-15, using it  has a tiny but statistically significant performance improvement.
+For GCC-12 there is a greater improvement (but also still very small)

-Confirm that the result holds more generally (or that at least it does not have a significant negative impact) and if so, tidy existing code.
+(Timings 10 Jun 2023 18:49:42, 10 Jun 2023 20:28:02)

 ### Fix comments in example pdf-invert-images